Note: Since I originally wrote this article, the TaylorMade Golf Experience course has changed its name to Las Vegas Golf Center.

 We were just there to check out the golf course.
 We got started in late twilight and then played under the lights for the majority of the round.
 There were some groups out there, so we had to wait at times.
 Otherwise, the whole round took about an hour.

 The layout is pretty much what I expected and felt similar to what I experienced at Angel Park’s Cloud Nine course last year.
 In that, it’s a better-than-average par-3 course playing through the desert landscape.
-I think Cloud Nine is more challenging and interesting overall, but TaylorMade is a decent short track.
+I think Cloud Nine is much more challenging and interesting overall, but TaylorMade is a decent short track.
 The holes range from 124 yards up to 185 and there are blue, white and red tees to play what you are comfortable with.
 However, many of the blue tees were moved up, which I presume is something they do during nighttime play for added safety.

 Probably the most entertaining aspect of the round for us, especially at night, was the very close proximity to McCarren International Airport.
 The planes were coming in from the south to land that night and were flying right over our heads toward the runway.
 It was quite a rush when they went past and it definitely added some excitement to an otherwise lackluster round.
 I was hoping the course would be more tricked-out and present some better views of south end of The Strip.
 You get a couple nice scenes with Mandalay Bay in the background, but nothing overly inspiring.